majikthise911/Token_Crowdsale/Martian_Token_Crowdsale-main/README_Instruction.md

 5. Update the `KaseiCoinCrowdsaleDeployer` contract to allow the deployment of the updated crowdsale contract.
 In the constructor of the deployer contract, add a new `uint` parameter named `goal` that will allow you to set the crowdsale goal.

-6. You previously added an instance of the `KaseiCoinCrowdsale` contract to the KaseiCoin deployer contract.
+6. Previously added an instance of the `KaseiCoinCrowdsale` contract to the KaseiCoin deployer contract.
 Because we modified the `KaseiCoinCrowdsale` contract to support new functionality, you now need to update your previous code with the following code:

     ```solidity
     KaseiCoinCrowdsale kasei_crowdsale = new KaseiCoinCrowdsale (1, wallet, token, goal, now, now + 24 weeks);
     ```

-    Note that in the preceding code, you added values for the three new parameters.
+    Note that in the preceding code, values for the three new parameters were added.
 The `goal` parameter represents the amount of ether to raise during the crowdsale.
 The `now` parameter represents the crowdsale opening time.
 And, `now + 24 weeks` represents the closing time.

     The `now` function returns the current Ethereum block timestamp in the form of seconds since the Unix epoch.
 The **Unix epoch** (also known as **Unix time**, **POSIX time**, or **Unix timestamp**) is an integer representing the number of seconds that have elapsed since January 1, 1970 (at midnight coordinated universal time, UTC), not counting leap seconds.